1biot/FiQueLa/README.md

-# JQL - JSON Query Language
+# UniQueL
-JQL (JSON Query Language) is a PHP library for easy manipulation of JSON data.
+UniQueL (Universal Query Language) is a PHP library for easy manipulation of JSON or Yaml or Neon data.
 It offers SQL-inspired syntax for querying, filtering, and aggregating data.
 The library is designed with a focus on modularity, simplicity, and efficiency.

 ![Packagist Version](https://img.shields.io/packagist/v/1biot/jql)
 ![Packagist Dependency Version](https://img.shields.io/packagist/dependency-v/1biot/jql/php)